remoorejr/cordova-plugin-photoviewer/README.md

 > This plugin is intended to show a picture from an URL into a Photo Viewer with zoom features.
 >
-> This fork has been modified to build with Android 12.
+> This fork has been modified on 09/04/2024 to build with Cordova Android 13

 ## How to Install